 To illustrate the definition of an anchor tenant, consider the rent roll for one of our commercial real estate properties, Cedar Center South:

 |35||WHOLE FOODS MARKET||45,282||32.92%|

-For example, in a retail shopping mall, the anchors are big, well known department stores like Nordstrom, Neiman Marcus, Macy’s or Bloomingdales.
+Retail anchor tenants, such as in a retail shopping mall, are big, well-known department stores like Nordstrom, Neiman Marcus, Macy’s or Bloomingdales.

-As it relates to the success of the property both from a retail and investment standpoint, there are four reasons why anchor tenants are important in commercial real estate:
+As it relates to the success of a commercial property, both from a retail and investment standpoint, there are four reasons why anchor tenants are important in commercial real estate:

-- Occupancy: This one goes both ways.
+This one goes both ways.
 On one hand, an anchor tenant leases a large amount of square footage over the long term, which helps keep the property full.
-But, if they decide not to renew their lease or vacate their space for any other reason, they can cause a significant drop in rental income.
+But, if they decide not to renew their lease or vacate their space for any other reason, anchor tenants can cause a significant drop in rental income.
 For example, if Whole Foods decides not to renew their lease in the property above, the vacancy rate would immediately jump by 33%.